LalitSharma7/ML-Projects---Kaggle/README.md

-# ML-Projects---Kaggle
+# ML-Projects-Kaggle
 Two projects one on classification and one on regression
+## Heart disease detector(classification)
+## Bulldozer price prediction(Regression)